 \subsection{Performance Comparison of CoT Methods Across Different Datasets}

-As shown in Table~\ref{tab:acc}, consistent with the results of our pilot experiments, the CoT prompting methods significantly enhance the performance of LLMs across various tasks.
+As shown in Table~\ref{tab:acc}, the CoT prompting methods significantly enhance the performance of LLMs across various tasks.
+This is consistent with the results of our pilot experiments.
 By encouraging LLMs to explicitly generate intermediate reasoning steps, CoT prompting helps activate their latent knowledge and reasoning capabilities, leading to more accurate responses.

-Notably, LLM performance rankings vary between the two evaluation approaches, textual matching and semantic consistency, highlighting the challenge posed by the diverse linguistic expressions in text generation.
-While evaluation methodology is not the primary focus of this study, to mitigate ambiguity, we adopt both metrics in subsequent experiments to assess response correctness, which serves as the ground truth for hallucination detection.
+Notably, LLM performance rankings vary between the two evaluation approaches, namely textual matching and semantic consistency.
+This highlights the challenge posed by diverse linguistic expressions in text generation.
+While evaluation methodology is not the primary focus of this study, we adopt both metrics in subsequent experiments to assess response correctness.
+This approach helps to mitigate ambiguity, and the resulting correctness serves as the ground truth for hallucination detection.

 Furthermore, not all CoT variants consistently improve performance, suggesting that the reasoning process may have nuanced effects on output quality.
 Interestingly, DeepSeek performs better on summarization tasks, which demand stronger contextual understanding.
 This observation further supports the notion that incorporating reasoning can enhance LLM performance in such scenarios.